 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Wisconsin-Madison undergrads use financial aid to finance their education.
-In 2021, 9,840 of the 33,585 undergrads enrolled received financial aid.
-UW Madison meets 80 percent of the demonstrated financial need for undergraduates.
+In 2022, 10,034 of the 35,474 undergrads enrolled received financial aid.
+UW Madison meets 80% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $20,561 a year.
-Around 43 percent of UW Madison undergrads take out student loans to cover any remaining costs.
-UW Madison graduates who have student loans graduate with an average of $27,889 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $22,043 a year.
+Around 41% of UW Madison undergrads take out student loans to cover any remaining costs.
+UW Madison graduates who have student loans graduate with an average of $27,323 of student loan debt.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|

 |Most Common Loans for UW Madison Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on UW Madison financial aid, keep reading, or visit their financial aid website.